tompee26/FF-CNN-Binary-Classification/README.md

 3. Can choose up to 2 fully connected layers
 4. Cost function is cross entropy
 5. Optimizer is gradient descent with configurable learning rate
-6. Dataset of 200 training and 100 test data
+6. Controlled dataset of 200 training and 100 test data

 # Results
 The classifier is configured to train and test using different learning rate and fully connected layer combinations.